ViswanathaSwamy-PK-TechSkillz-Academey/.github/profile/README.md

-# Welcome to Viswanatha Swamy P K TechSkillz Academy

-## Hi there 👋 this is `Swamy The Learner !!`
+# Hi there 👋 this is `Swamy The Learner !!`.
+Welcome ...
+Let's learn 📚 together  🙋‍♀️🙋‍♂️

-### 🙋‍♀️ This organization aims to provide a decent learning experience to the students and help them to get the best out of them
+## 🙋‍♀️ This organization aims to provide a decent learning experience to the students and help them to get the best out of them

-### 👩‍💻 Please refer to the [tech-skillz-academy-main](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main) repository for the resources
+## 👩‍💻 Please refer to the [tech-skillz-academy-main](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/tech-skillz-academy-main) repository for the resources

 <!--